chrisshiels/abril/README.md

-Technologies used are Golang, Docker Engine, Consul, Registrator, Consul-template, HAProxy, Swarm, Docker-compose, Vagrant and libvirt.
+Technologies used are Golang, Docker Engine, Consul, Registrator, Consul-template, HAProxy, Swarm, Docker-compose, Vagrant and libvirt:

 - The date, time and web microservices are all coded in Golang.